 #534215.
 Choose the Foreground to Background, Radial Gradient, and click and drag from the center of the document to one of the corners to create the gradient.

 You can then use the Levels or Hue/Saturation options to get a brighter or more vibrant Background.

 (You can as well add some sparkles using a soft round brush, then apply some glow effects to it.)

-Create the text using the font Signika, the size is 400 pt, and the color is #d5b900.
+Create the text using the font Signika, the Size is 400 pt, and the color is

 Also, the Tracking value is set to -50, and the Horizontal Scale value is set to 90%, to make the text look narrower and more condensed.

-Double click the text layer, and type in the following values.
+Double click the text layer to apply the following Layer Style.
 You might need to adjust or change the values if the size of your text is much bigger or much smaller than the one in the tutorial.